 After your house survey, you have 3 main options.
 These include accepting the agreed price, pulling out of the sale or renegotiating the house price.
 You should always try to renegotiate first.

 After a property survey has uncovered issues, you can use the results to renegotiate the house price to cover the cost of repairs.
-As your offer is still Subject to Contract, you’re not the legal owner of the property and it’s still possible for the contract to be altered.
+As your offer is still Subject to Contract, you’re not the legal owner of the property and it’s still possible for the terms of the contract to be altered.

 It’s normal to be nervous after a house survey.
 The thought of having to negotiate the price can be daunting, but any buyer is eligible to do so if they uncover serious issues with the property.
 Compare My Move’s guide will take you through the process of how to negotiate a house price after a survey.